 No, my dear.
 You didn’t offend anyone.
 In fact, you opened a fantastic conversation that allowed the community to share in your vulnerability.
-The wisdom and perspective shared in response to the question of whether the pain of infertility ever goes away was refreshing and the best, really, of this online community we love.
+The wisdom and perspective shared in response to whether the pain of infertility ever goes away was refreshing and the best of this online community we love.

 The Pain of Infertility After Adoption

 Christi shared her story of multiple losses before connecting with a friend who introduced her to an expectant mother.
-She and her husband went on to adopt that expectant mom’s little one.
+She and her husband adopted that expectant mom’s little one.

 “Some people will tell you that you need to work through [infertility grief] completely BEFORE you ever consider adoption.
 Many of us realize, though, that infertility can affect you for a lifetime, and you can parent successfully without a long wait to deal with it all… My infertility hung over me until I completely took any chance of fertility away.
 Only after that did I heal much better.
 It was like taking out an emotionally festering wound, for me.
 It’s important, I believe, to make sure that you do deal with the underlying emotions regarding your infertility, no doubt, but you can do that, and parent at the same time.”

-Joy and Grief Can and Do Co-Exist in Infertility
+Joy and Grief Can and Do Co-Exist After Infertility

 Changing Your Focus Can Be a Huge Relief

-Each woman has to decide for herself what she wants out of this journey.
+Each woman must decide for herself what she wants from this journey.
 Ask yourself the following questions: